Major Depression Symptoms

 Medically reviewed by April Justice, LICSW

-Major depression, or major depressive disorder (MDD), is a common but serious mental health disorder.
-The World Health Organization estimates that this type of mood disorder affects around 5% of the population worldwide, and it’s a leading cause of disability around the globe as well.
+According to the National Institute of Mental Health, major depression is among the most common mental illnesses in the United States.
+The World Health Organization estimates that depression affects around 5% of the population worldwide, and it’s a leading cause of disability around the globe as well.

 Depression is thought to be caused by a combination of genetics/family history, medical history, life experiences, and an imbalance of brain chemicals.
 Its symptoms can range from mild to severe, but effective treatment is available.
 Read on to learn about five of the most common signs of major depressive disorder and how they manifest.
 Then, we’ll discuss treatment options for this mental health condition and how you can seek treatment yourself if needed.